Composition 1: Expository Writing

 2. The film Amreeka as well as some of our readings focus on issues related to immigration.
 Instead of the somewhat broader topic above about the nature of American society, you may instead want to write an essay that focuses in on a specific aspect of immigration.

 3. A complexity of tensions and cultural strains surround the discussions related to the current national election cycle; and during this semester, we—the American people—will be going to the polls to cast our votes in this crucial election.
 How do you see the readings and films we’re experiencing in class as being related to election year issues in our society such as: immigration, the justice system, race relations, cultural diversity, social activism, rights and responsibilities in a diverse society, or any other current issue that you see as related to our readings and films discussed so far in class.

 Essay #3 is the in-class Midterm Exam

 BE SURE YOU BRING YOUR TEXTBOOK TO THIS OPEN BOOK EXAM.

-You will have three essay topics to choose from, and you will write on only one.
-You may use your textbook (Seeing & Writing 4), your syllabus (for the list of readings and films) and a dictionary, if you wish.
-No class notes may be used, and all electronic devices must be silenced and put away completely during the exam.
+You will be given several essay topics to choose from, and you will write on only one.
+You may use your textbook (The New World Reader), your syllabus (for the list of readings and films) and a dictionary, if you wish.
+No class notes may be used, no outside sources, and all electronic devices must be silenced and put away completely during the exam.

 È ¸ 9